MicrosoftLearning/mslearn-postgresql/Instructions/Labs/10-exercise-postgresql-offline-migration.md

     ![Setup source connection for Azure Database for PostgreSQL Flexible Server migration.](./media/10-pgflex-migation-source.png)

 1. The connectivity details should be automatically completed for the target server we are migrating to.
-    1. Provide the password for the demo user we specified when creating the flexible server earlier.
+    1. In the password field - enter the randomly generated password for the **pgAdmin** login you created with the bicep script.
-        1. In the password filed - Pa$$w0rd.
     1. Click on the **Connect to target** option to validate the connectivity details provided.
     1. Click on the **Next : Select database(s) for migration >** button to progress.
 1. On the **Select database(s) for migration** tab, select the databases from the source server you want to migrate to the flexible server.